-The ACLU of lowa Legal Department is not a legal aid services organization.
-We bring a select number of impact cases to defend and promote the fundamental guarantees of individual liberties protected by the federal and state constitutions.
-If in lowa and you feel your constitutional rights have been violated, please email us at legal.program@aclu-ia.org.
-We will let you know if we can take your case.
+The ACLU of lowa brings a select number of impact cases to defend and promote the fundamental guarantees of individual liberties protected by the federal and state constitutions.
+It is not a legal aid services organization.
+If you feel your constitutional rights have been violated in lowa, email the ACLU of lowa legal program: legal. program@aclu-ia.org.